-- Nationally-recognized medical team, ranked #8 in the nation by U.S. News & World Report for pediatric neurology and neurosurgery.
+- Nationally recognized medical team, ranked #6 in the nation by U.S. News & World Report for pediatric neurology and neurosurgery.

-- Family-centered care with scheduled family conferences to keep families up-to-date on status and involved in your child’s recovery.
+- Family-centered care with scheduled family conferences to keep families up-to-date and involved in your child’s recovery.

 - Diagnostic, pharmacology and treatment services under the guidance of a pediatric neurologist.

-- Immediate access to diagnostic testing including MRIs, EEGs to identify treatment options and ensure optimum outcomes.
+- Immediate access to diagnostic testing including MRIs and EEGs to identify treatment options and ensure optimum outcomes.

 - Transition to home program, designed to help patients reenter into home, school and community.